gaand/wdi_2_js_demo_spa/README.md

 ## Lab

-Create a Todo App.
+Implment a Todo App.
 It will have a list of items/tasks.
 You'll implement the todo list user story you created from the last lab.
+Base this implementation on what we've done above.

 ## Demo

 Honestly, I'm not crazy about how we are coding up each Song.
-We're using a object literals to represent Songs in code.
-I mean, what if the Song needs behavior that is specifically for that Song?
+We're using object literals to represent Songs in code.
+I mean, what if the song needs behavior, like render the song to HTML.
 Do I just add a method for that behavior to every single object literal?

 Ok, say we do that.
 Although it seems like a lot of duplication.
 What happens when we want to change how that method is implemented?